learning2hash/learning2hash.github.io/_publications/bergstra2013instruction.markdown

 bibkey: bergstra2013instruction
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1308.0219'}
-tags: ['Cross-Modal', 'Independent', 'Hashing', 'Shallow']
+tags: ['Hashing Fundamentals', 'Hashing Methods']
 ---
 The secure hash function SHA-256 is a function on bit strings.
 This means that its restriction to the bit strings of any given length can be computed by